bettingonsuccess/bettingonsuccess/content/about.md

 type = "about"

 +++
+"I can always make more money, I cannot make more time"

 I am, currently, a software developer who moonlights as a professional gambler.

 I am active in the F.I.
 (Financial Independence) community.
 I am pursuing Financial Independence, but more importantly pursuing freedom to live the life I want.